 Airway Protection and Respiratory Failure: Is There a Link?

 Although protecting the airway can be life-saving, all medical procedures carry some risks.
 In particular, airway suctioning presents a risk of hypoxia.
-Improper suctioning techniques may also damage a delicate airway, or introduce pathogens into the airway.
-Likewise, an artificial ventilator may damage the airway and facilitate lung or alveolar injuries.
+Improper suctioning techniques may also damage a delicate airway or introduce pathogens into the airway.
+Likewise, an artificial ventilator may cause airway damage and facilitate lung or alveolar injuries.
 A clear understanding of suctioning risks coupled with diligent and careful technique can help prevent respiratory failure and mitigate the risks of airway protection.